About

 In the first 61 years, NASRA adopted three different logos, each of which included a polygon.
 The original logo used an equilateral triangle with the words “for the members, for the systems, for the taxpayers.”
 In the late 1980s, NASRA added a Celtic knot to symbolize shared community and strength.
 In 2015, the current logo was introduced, simplifying the design by using the polygon shapes to convey movement and connectivity.

 Today, NASRA is a non-profit association whose members are the directors of the nation's state, territorial, and largest statewide public retirement systems.
-NASRA members oversee retirement systems that hold more than two-thirds of the $6.25 trillion held in trust for nearly 15 million working and 11 million retired employees of state and local government.
+NASRA members oversee retirement systems that hold more than two-thirds of the over $6.0 trillion held in trust for nearly 15 million working and 11 million retired employees of state and local government.

 Mission: